Lumavate-Team/documentation/docs/2-development.rst

 Installing Locally
 ^^^^^^^^^^^^^^^^^^

-Docker must be installed on your development machine in order to upload the :ref:`tool <tools>` you are creating to lumavate.
-Uploading Docker to your local envrioment will also give you acces to the :ref:`Lumavate Test Harness <thor>`.
+Docker must be installed on your development machine in order to upload to lumavate the :ref:`tool <tools>` you are creating.
+Docker must be added to your local envrioment for you to acces the :ref:`Lumavate Test Harness <thor>`.

 To set-up Docker on your local machine, download at least the Community Edition of Docker.

-The community edition is free and can be downloaded at this site: https://www.docker.com/community-edition.
+The community edition is free and can be downloaded from the `Docker site: <https://www.docker.com/community-edition>`_.

 Instructions on how to install Docker are avalible through `the Docker help documentation <https://docs.docker.com/get-started/>`_.

-Docker provides troubleshooring information for both `Windows <https://docs.docker.com/docker-for-windows/troubleshoot/>`_ and `Mac <https://docs.docker.com/docker-for-mac/troubleshoot/>`_ if you encounter issues with your download.
+Docker provides troubleshooting information for both `Windows <https://docs.docker.com/docker-for-windows/troubleshoot/>`_ and `Mac <https://docs.docker.com/docker-for-mac/troubleshoot/>`_ if you encounter issues with your download.

 .. note::
   Lumavate relies heavily on Docker for its tool develpoment.
-Many of the commands, options, and syntax that are requared when devloping   a tool will come from Docker.
-Therfore, we recomand that you learn more about Docker and how it works at: https://docs.docker.com.
+Many of the commands, options, and syntax that are required when devloping   a tool will come from Docker.
+Therfore, we recommend that you learn more about Docker and how it works at: https://docs.docker.com.

 .. _Setup Lumavate Containers:

 Setup Lumavate Containers
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Lumavate provides three base containers to help devlopers start devloping tools with the Lumavate platform.
-The following explanation uses Go.
-Additional sample containers are provided for :ref:`python <python sample>` and :ref:`C# <C# sample>`.
+The following explanation uses Go, for the full Go container please see the `Go Github repository <https://github.com/Lumavate-Team/widget-base-go>`_.
+Additional sample containers are provided for :ref:`Python <python sample>` and :ref:`C# <C# sample>`.

 Build the container
 +++++++++++++++++++